xinzhan/core-services.en/help/interface/admin-getting-started/admin-getting-started.md

 ---
-description: Learn about signing in to the Adobe Admin Console, managing Experience Cloud user permissions and product profiles, and browser support.
+description: Find out how to manage Adobe Experience Cloud user permissions and product profiles.
+Learn about signing in to the Adobe Admin Console and browser support for Experience Cloud.
-keywords: Experience Cloud services
-solution: Experience Cloud
+solution: Admin
-title: Learn how to manage users and products
+title: How to manage users and products
 index: yes
 ---